The History of the Choir

 The first concert tour to the West was undertaken by a delegation of eight singers along with conductor and pianist to Paris in 1985.
 As of 1986 almost all singers of the choir were allowed as a “travel squad” of the German Democratic Republic to travel to non-socialist countries.
 First appearances in the Federal Republic of Germany took place in 1988 in Duisburg, Hanover, and Hildesheim.

 Since the 1990s, the choir has given numerous concerts all over Germany.
-Important stations were, in addition to many Jewish and non-Jewish festivals and cultural events, concerts in the Dresden Frauenkirche (2006), the Cologne Cathedral (2008), at the Biennial “Music of the Synagogue” in the Ruhr area (2008 and 2010), the interreligious festival “Musica Sacra International” in the Allgäu (2014), the international Louis Lewandowski Festival in Berlin (2013 and 2016), in the Stuttgart Stiftskirche (2016) and at the Heinrich Schütz Musikfest in Weissenfels (2017).
+Important stations were, in addition to many Jewish and non-Jewish festivals and cultural events, concerts in the Dresden Frauenkirche (2006), the Cologne Cathedral (2008), at the Biennial “Music of the Synagogue” in the Ruhr area (2008 and 2010), the interreligious festival “Musica Sacra International” in the Allgäu (2014), the international Louis Lewandowski Festival in Berlin (2013 and 2016), in the Stuttgart Stiftskirche (2016) and at the Heinrich Schütz Musikfest in Weissenfels (2017), the Kurt Weill Fest in Dessau (2018, 2019, 2020), and the Achava Festival in Eisenach (2019).